 Refer to Who can make decisions under the RTI Act and the IP Act and Healthcare decisions for more information.

 Anyone can apply for any documents under the RTI Act; any individual can apply for documents containing their personal information under the IP Act.
 An applicant can also authorise an agent, for example a lawyer, family member, or friend, to act on their behalf in making the application.

-In addition, both the RTI and IP Acts specifically provide for access applications to be made by parents on behalf of their children.
-Decision makers should consult the Guideline: Applications by and for children for more information.
+In addition, both the RTI and IP Acts specifically provide for access applications to be made by parents on behalf of their children—refer to Applications by and for children for more information for more information.